BG4Finance/InstagramBot/README.md

 2. Install Python [Python Download](https://www.python.org/downloads/)

 3. Open a Prompt command / Terminal in in the ig_bot folder ([How to?](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux/))
-	* Type in "python -m pip install selenium" and hit ENTER key
+	* Type in 'python -m pip install selenium' and hit ENTER key

 4. Download ig_bot.py and secret.py from this repostiory and move them to ig_bot folder